Architects: Pablo Horváth

-Site management: Peter Maurer, St. Moritz, Ralph Grether, Samedan
+Site Management: Peter Maurer, St. Moritz, Ralph Grether, Samedan

 Photographs: Roger Frei

+From the architect.
 The apartment building Hans-Jürg Buff forms the southwest end of the residential development Chalavus in St. Moritz Bad.
 Together with the other surrounding buildings, it is grouped around a protected leafy courtyard, comprising a high quality overall urban development.
 The new five-storey building continues a block, loosely integrated with the existing structure on the south side of the courtyard.

 The apartment complex benefits from its detached, free-standing setting.
 The accommodation units are laid out in two-storey units in all four directions, providing stunning views of the picturesque mountain landscape.
 The rooms fan out following the sun's course from the east side to the south-west.
 In this way the natural light floods the living areas and at any time of day there are always variable and interesting light patterns.